Trump wanted to eat Democrats' lunch. That's why they didn't show up for his.

 They were asked to the White House to discuss funding for president's promised border wall and a partial government shutdown now nearing the one-month mark.
 Trump's strategy, White House officials say, is to make an end-run around Democratic leaders and cut a deal that builds the wall and opens the government.

-"We want to work with rank-and-file Democrats," White House Director of Strategic Communications Mercedes Schlapp said Tuesday morning. "[Speaker Nancy] Pelosi has made clear that even if we were to re-open the government that she has no willingness to negotiate."
+"We want to work with rank-and-file Democrats," White House Director of Strategic Communications Mercedes Schlapp said Tuesday morning, adding that Speaker Nancy Pelosi had made it clear that even if the government were to reopen, "she has no willingness to negotiate."

-Minutes later, the White House would announce that those rank-and-file Democrats had decided to boycott the lunch, leaving the president to chat with nine members of a House Republican Conference that doesn't have the power to deliver his wall.
+Minutes later, the White House announced that those rank-and-file Democrats had decided to boycott the lunch, leaving the president to chat with nine members of a House Republican Conference that doesn't have the power to deliver his wall.

 WaPo: Trump frustrated, isolated in shutdown fightJan.
 16, 201904:11